OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/bugzilla.md

 ## Bugzilla Database Requirement

-* If version of Bugzilla you are using is 5.0.2 or above, then OpsHub Integration Manager does not need Database Connection.
+* If version of Bugzilla you are using is 5.0.2 or above, then <code class="expression">space.vars.SITENAME</code> does not need Database Connection.
 Version 5.0.2 and above versions are supported using the Native Rest API.
 * To check which Bugzilla version you are using, click [Find Version](bugzilla.md#find-version).
 * If Bugzilla version is lower than 5.0.2, then Database connection is mandatory.